Testosterone. Even the word alone sounds manly.

 In the end, it’s best to get personalized medical advice to find out if this type of hormone therapy is right for you.

-One final thing to keep in mind: If you use any kind of topical testosterone — like gels, creams or liquids — another risk of testosterone therapy is that you can transfer the drug onto other people.
+One final thing to keep in mind: If you use any kind of topical testosterone—like gels, creams, or liquids—another risk of testosterone therapy is that you can transfer the drug onto other people.

 Be sure to cover the area and wash your hands after applying testosterone.
-You don’t want your partner, kids or anyone else you touch to unwittingly join you in your TRT journey.
+You don’t want your partner, kids, or anyone else you touch to unwittingly join you in your TRT journey.

 TRT isn’t right for everyone.
 And, as with all medications, it comes with risks and side effects.